 We want to give you some insight into what a typical Jane Street phone interview looks like and give you a chance to prepare.
 We’re going to take a look at a question we call “Memo” which we used to ask regularly (but of course don’t ask anymore so no need to memorise anything on this page!).
 As such this post is meant to be a specific case analysis.
-If you haven’t yet seen it, we recommend reading this blog post for a general overview what we are looking for in candidates.
+We recommend reading this blog post for a general overview of what we are looking for in candidates.

 To allow us to work on the question together, we’ll use a shared online editor.
 We’ll provide you with the link to use (either beforehand or during the interview).

 We expect you to write code in a real programming language in the interview, not pseudo-code.
 You can use any programming language you’d like, but we strongly recommend you use the one you’re most familiar with and will let you solve the problem in the best way (it’s fine to change your mind as you’re exploring the problem!).
 You should be comfortable with basic data structures and APIs in the language of your choice.